WTFDYDWYDKWTD at work

 Every song uses the same 7 notes.
 Every work of art and design is made of lines, shapes, and colour.
 In the English language, every word is made of some combination of the same 23 lettres.
 No matter what, every brief always come with a problem, an insight, a strategy, and an ask.

-What makes it all different is how we approach/arrange it.
-Look, read, simplify, start.
-Where you start depends on you and your process — everyone is different.
-My first step is always Google searching, Pinterest boarding, AI prompting, or simply letting the brief marinate for a day or a few hours.
+What makes it different is how we arrange it.
+When you get a brief always look, read, simplify.
+Then start, and how you do that depends on you.
+Everyone is different.
+My process in any random order: Google researching, Pinterest boarding, AI prompting, or marinating on the brief for a day or a few hours.

 7. Bring What You Have

 3 ideas to your partner’s 7?
 That’s okay.
 Only 2 brain cells to build on the ideas?
 That’s okay too.
 You already answered the brief?
-Fantastic.
-My Art Professor from Texas Tech, Terry Morrow, always told me ‘done is better than perfect.’
-Best creative advice I’ve ever received.
-Besides, sometimes what you think might not be valuable just might be a diamond in the rough.
-True story.
+Fantastic, you’re a super hero.

 8. Trash Can Be Treasure